-Hotel gurus like Kike Sarasola, creator of an award-winning boutique hotels Room Mate (that started from the hostel btw), admits that he always search for what he likes in other accommodations to implement it in his own, only more innovative.
+Hotel gurus like Kike Sarasola, creator of an award-winning boutique hotels Room Mate (that started from the hostel btw), admits that he always search for what he likes in other accommodations.
+In order to implement it in his own, only more innovative.

 On my recent trip, I have spent a few days in a 5-star resort, which is partially guilty of being the inspiration for this post.

 The treatment, the check-in process, uniforms everything was about making you feel relaxed and at ease.
 The reception was there, but it wasn’t the heart of the hotel.
 It was merely the point of reference.
-You didn’t need to search personally for the ‘lifestyle managers’ aka receptionists, as you could contact them through Whatsapp.
+You didn’t need to search personally for the ‘lifestyle managers’ aka receptionists.
+You could contact them through Whatsapp.

 It would be too much to compare a resort with the hostel, but the idea of the lifestyle managers being out there around got stuck in my head.

 I like the direction in which goes to the hospitality industry: focus on the experiences.
 Comparison who is better is unnecessary.
 With the variety of travellers out there, demand for different types of accommodations will always exist.